microsoft/vstest-docs/docs/diagnose.md

 Second technique to enable tracing is via a configuration file.
 Create a `vstest.console.exe.config` configuration file in the same directory as `vstest.console`.
 Similar configuration is also possible for `testhost.exe` or `testhost.x86.exe`.

+This technique is useful to capture logs for IDE/Editor scenarios.

 ```
 > where vstest.console